MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 the default setting on all Windows client operating systems.
 To demonstrate the problem, save the following code as a `.ps1` file named `Stop-TimeService.ps1`.

+> [!TIP]
+> A PowerShell script is a plaintext file with a `.ps1` extension that contains the commands you
+> want to run.
+To create a PowerShell script, use a code editor like Visual Studio Code (VS Code) or
+> any text editor such as Notepad.

 ```powershell
 Get-Service -Name W32Time | Stop-Service -PassThru
 ```